 We don’t have to tell you how important year end appeal fundraising is for your nonprofit – but we will.
-According to one industry survey, 30 percent of annual donations are received in December, and a third of those donations occur on the very last day of the year.
+According to several industry surveys, approximately 30 percent of annual donations are received in December.
 For many nonprofits, the majority of their contributed income is raised during the final six weeks of the year.

 As you gear up for the end of year appeal whirlwind, develop and execute your fundraising strategy, and make that final push to achieve your annual goals, keep these tips in mind.

 If a major chunk of donations are made in the last weeks of the year, fundraising planning should start in September, or October at the latest.
 Remember, year-end appeal fundraising is more than a single appeal letter.
 As Abraham Lincoln said, things may come to those who wait, but only the things left by those who hustle.